PeterVila/Whos-That-Pokemon/README.md

 # Who's that Pokemon?

-A web application for Pokemon enthusiasts who want to re-experience the classic, “Who’s that Pokemon?”.
+A web application for Pokemon enthusiasts who want to re-experience the classic, “Who’s that Pokemon?”. <br />
 **Link**
 [Who's that Pokemon?](https://petervila.github.io/whos-that-pokemon/)